 This is an optional expense.
 Class or single photos may be purchased separately or as a package for each class a dancer takes.
-These will be taken in recital costumes, in full hair and makeup, mid-March at the Armory during normal class times.
-We ask that each dancer come prepared for recital pictures and recital with his or her own hairpins, elstics, hairnets, hair spray.
-David Robertson, Jr. is our photographer.
+These will be taken in recital costumes, in full hair and makeup, mid-March or April at the Armory during normal class times.
+We ask that each dancer come prepared for recital pictures and recital with his or her own hairpins, elastics, hairnets, hair spray.